Mental performancefor the kid whosehead gets in theway of his game.

 A direct line to Jordan.
 In-app chat with a former pro.
 I read his work, I respond, and I check in on a consistent basis.
 Not a bot.
 Not a group thread.
 Me.

-It starts with an 84-day core, then a new chapter every month, for as long as he wants to keep getting better.
+It starts with a three-month foundation, awareness, then tools, then integration.
+After that, a new chapter every month, for as long as he wants to keep getting better.

 One private hitting lesson runs $80 to $150 and ends when the hour does.
 The Roster is $199 a month and shows up every day.